nandinist/banana-translater/README.md

 # banana-translator
-neog camp : Mark 6
+#### neog camp : Mark 6
+Are you a fan of minions?
+Did you know that the gibberish they say is an actual language.
+Use the translator to convert your text from English to Minion speak or banana language.
+## Programming Languages
+- HTML
+- CSS
+- Javascript